 Plus, whether you’re walking in your neighborhood, taking a spin class or working with a trainer, having the right garb reinforces your new identity as someone who’s committed to being fit.

-3. Sweat with a friend.
+3. Sweat with a friend—even if you do it virtually.
 Team up with a workout buddy and get fit together for extra reinforcement.
 Any time you can synergize exercise with something else that’s important in your life, like spending time with a good friend, you’re more likely to do it!

 4. Write down your goals.
 Do you want to strengthen your body so being on your feet all day isn’t as draining?
 Or is your new fitness plan a way to reduce stress or drop excess weight?
 Whether you have one goal or several, write them down.
 Your goals will feel more tangible and therefore more doable.
 Also, if exercising is difficult for you or you haven’t yet found a method that you really enjoy, focusing on your goals will help keep you going until you do find what’s right for you.